digitalbazaar/jsonld.js/README.md

 available which provides a native implementation for `canonize()`.
 It is used by installing the package and setting the `useNative` option of `canonize()` to `true`.
-Before using this mode it is **highly recommended** to run benchmarks since the JavaScript implementation is often faster and it adds toolchain complexities.
+Before using this mode it is **highly recommended** to run benchmarks since the JavaScript implementation is often faster and the bindings add toolchain complexity.

 ```
 npm install jsonld